memgraph/docs/docs/how-to-guides/profiling-queries.md

 ---
 id: profiling-queries
-title: Profiling queries
+title: How to profile queries
-sidebar_label: Profiling queries
+sidebar_label: Profile queries
 ---

 Along with inspecting a query's plan as described in the [Inspecting queries](./inspecting-queries.md),